dburgener/cascade/doc/TE.md

     field.

 `xattr`, `task`, and `trans` all represent filesystems that support SELinux security contexts.
-The filesystem itself has a labeled applied to it as a whole, which is the `fs_label` provided in this function.
-Individual files may also have specific security contexts stored in their extended attributes if supported by the filesystem.
+The filesystem itself has a label applied to it as a whole, which is the `fs_label` provided in this function.
+* As stated above, `xattr` supports the security.selinux extended attribute.
+  This means objects on the filesystem have persistent labeling stored in this attribute.
+* The `task` pseudo filesystem typically assigns the context of the creating process to the object.
+* The `trans` pseudo filesystem typically assigns the context based on the context of the creating process and the context associated with the filesystem type.
+This normally takes the form of a `resource_transition` call.
+If no `resource_transition` call is present, the object is assigned the label of filesystem.

 `genfscon` represents filesystems that do not support SELinux security contexts.
 Generally a filesystem has a single default security context, `fs_label`